What is a web presence, why does your business need it and how can you create & use it to your advantage?

 Your main source of interaction online might just be your website.
-Although this is indeed a great place to start and serves you a purpose, it can be limited.
+Although this is indeed a great place to start, it could be limiting your company’s potential.

 A website proves handy for giving some basic insight into your business, such as your background information, who you are, and what you provide to your customers.

 However, this information is of no use if your prospects cannot even find your website and your services.
 This is why you need to have multiple channels on which you can present your business to your prospects, and to ultimately increase your web presence.

 Why does my business require a strong web presence?